rowan-hennessy/rowan-hennessy/README.md

   - CS 2110: Object-Oriented Programming and Data Structures (Jan.
 2023 - May 2023)

  <h2>Education</h2>

+  - Columbia University, School of Engineering and Applied Sciences - New York, New York
+    - Master of Science, Operations Research (Incoming August 2025)

    - Cornell University, College of Arts and Sciences - Ithaca, New York
      - Bachelor of Arts, Computer Science (August 2021 - May 2025)